realXtend/doc/arch_article/simple.rst

 modules like the renderer and the UI, and all the ECs.
 The QtScript library provides this for Javascript support, and PythonQt does the same for Python.
 There is also QtLua with which Lua support could be easily added.
-Thanks to the Ogre3D graphics engine, Naali runs both on e.g. the N900 mobile phone with OpenGL ES, and on powerful PCs with multiple video outputs with the built-in CAVE rendering support.
+Thanks to the OGRE graphics engine, Naali runs both on e.g. the N900 mobile phone with OpenGL ES, and on powerful PCs with multiple video outputs with the built-in CAVE rendering support.
 There is also an experimental WebNaali client, written in Javascript to run